anima-wg/voucher/draft-ietf-anima-rfc8366bis.md

 # Voucher Request Artifact {#voucher-request}

-{{RFC8995, Section 3}} defined a "voucher-request" Artifact as an augmented Artifact from the "voucher" Artifact originally defined in {{RFC8366}}.
+{{BRSKI, Section 3}} defined a "voucher-request" Artifact as an augmented Artifact from the "voucher" Artifact originally defined in {{RFC8366}}.
 That definition has been moved to this document, and translated from the "yang-data" extension {{RFC8040}} to the "sx:structure" extension {{RFC8791}}.

 In the event that more than one of the Attributes `proximity-registrar-pubk-sha256`, `proximity-registrar-pubk` or `proximity-registrar-cert`